What to Eat Before a Marathon

 Extra Tips on What to Eat

 While what you eat is important to fuel your race, what not to eat is equally important to discuss!
 Because there is a very high prevalence of gastrointestinal complaints during endurance exercise,1 it’s crucial to avoid any foods that could contribute to those problems.
 These include fried or very high-fat foods, overly spicy foods, foods high in fiber (especially for those who don’t typically consume a very high-fiber diet), and any other foods known to have irritated you in the past.

 After a successful marathon, you won’t want to forget to eat adequately to recover your stressed muscles.
-While a snack, such as milk or CLIF Recovery Protein Drink Mix, is helpful to quickly replenish some fluids, electrolytes, carbohydrates and protein immediately after a race, a balanced meal including adequate high-quality protein and carbohydrates is essential within several hours after your race.4 Continued intake of balanced meals and snacks in the days after your marathon will also aid in recovery.
+While a snack, such as milk or sports drink, is helpful to quickly replenish some fluids, electrolytes, carbohydrates and protein immediately after a race, a balanced meal including adequate high-quality protein and carbohydrates is essential within several hours after your race.4 Continued intake of balanced meals and snacks in the days after your marathon will also aid in recovery.